-For almost a decade, we have partnered with Massaro Community Farm in offering hands-on beekeeping workshops from March through September.
-They are the first and only apiary workshops conducted on a CSA farm site in Connecticut.
-The workshops focus on best practices in maintaining healthy colonies in Langstroth hives with particular attention to the monitoring of honey bee pests and diseases.
+We partner with Boulder Knoll Community Farm in offering hands-on beekeeping workshops from March through September.
+The first and only apiary workshops conducted on a CSA farm site in Connecticut, these focus on best practices in maintaining healthy colonies in Langstroth hives, with particular attention to the monitoring of honey bee pests and diseases.

 Want to learn beekeeping skills?
 Attend a workshop.

 Our workshops are open to the public and donations are accepted at the apiary site.
 Boulder Knoll Community Farm is located at 875 Boulder Rd, in Cheshire, CT.
 Because of the popularity of our March and April programs, particularly to new beekeepers, we offer two sessions of instruction and pre-registration is required.
 The remaining workshops are conducted in one early morning session.